JinqianPan/MRISeqClassifier/README.md

 </div>

 ### Pretrained-models
-Please download pretrained-models from , and put them into folder `02_models`.
+Please download pretrained-models from [Google Drive](https://drive.google.com/drive/folders/1kY7bkytT5G3ihGefWhfwZOErwvvaufC5?usp=sharing), and put them into folder `02_models`.

 >[!NOTE]
 > If you are using your own dataset, please construct the training and testing sets as follows: (we use `torchvision.datasets.ImageFolder` to build data loader)